Tysnes Municipality: Geography

 The municipality consists of a group of islands, located south of the city of Bergen where the Hardangerfjorden and the coastal archipelago meet.
 The Bjørnafjorden lies north of the municipality and the Langenuen strait runs along the western side of the municipality.
 The largest of these islands, named Tysnesøya, can be reached from the mainland either by ferry to the village of Våge on the north side of the island or by the road bridge constructed on the eastern side of the island.
 The second largest island is Reksteren, which is connected to Tysnesøya by a small road bridge.
+The highest point in the municipality is the 752.09 m tall mountain Tysnessåta.

+Bjørnafjorden Municipality is located to the north, Kvinnherad Municipality is located to the east, Stord Municipality is located to the southeast, Fitjar Municipality is located to the west, and Austevoll Municipality is located to the northwest.